 Horizon High School for Cerebral Palsy

 St. Catherine’s Health Care Inc. Marian Manor Students have the opportunity to work with High School Students who are physically challenged either in the classroom or as part of an after-care program.

 Recognizing the aging of America and the need for continued friendship and care for the elderly, our students volunteer to participate in numerous outreach programs to diverse senior populations.
-Students can assist with recreation programming at a local senior residence community or assist at St. Catherine’s Health Care facility located on college campus.
+Students can assist with recreation programming at a local senior residence community or assist at St. Catherine’s Health Care facility located on university campus.

 The Midnight Run

 Students volunteer to go out into the streets of Manhattan and feed and clothe the homeless.
 Midnight Run is a volunteer organization dedicated to finding common ground between the housed and the homeless.
 Volunteers distribute food, clothing, blankets and personal care items to the homeless poor on the streets of New York City.
 Its goal is to forge a bond between housed and homeless people by establishing a foundation of sharing and caring from which solutions may evolve.
 Through Midnight Run, volunteers come to see the homeless as real people, not a commodity.
 And homeless men and women learn that many people have commitments and concerns that go beyond their own lives and families.